-How to Invest Money and Make Money Grow for Beginners
+How to Invest Your Money: 10 Smart Steps to Make Money Grow

-Do you want to invest and make money, but have no idea how to start?
-This practical 10-step guide is loaded with useful resources for beginners.
+So, you want to invest some of your money, but you have no idea how to start?
+No problem.
+This handy 10-step guide is loaded with useful resources to help you get started.

 |How to Invest Money © CreditDonkey|